5 Dreaded Problems With Predator Engines [+Solutions]

 4. Pull Cord Stuck

-If the pull cord is stuck, it might be due to a jammed recoil starter.
+If the pull start is stuck, it might be due to a jammed recoil starter in the Predator engine.
 Consider replacing the recoil starter or have a skilled technician inspect and fix the problem.

 5. Hard To Pull Start